 C. Cause-and-effect models

-D. The Structured Systems Analysis and Design Model requires that each phase must be done completely, entirely, and accurately before the project is allowed to continue.
-While this approach is not the fastest, it does provide a high level of accuracy.
+Answer is D. Adaptive models are suited for products where requirements are not clear for stakeholders.
+While this approach may not be the fastest, it does provide a high level of flexibility to adapt for changes in requirements.
 Choice A, quality assurance models, is a general management approach that ensures the work is done correctly the first time.
 B, quality control models, is an inspection-driven process that inspects the work, looking for defects.
 C, cause-and-effect models, are really an analysis of a problem or goal to be achieved.
 They examine causes to determine what’s contributing to the effects.

 2. What document can the business analyst create to help determine if the project can achieve the expected time, cost, and scope?